jpbourgeon/pouchdb-nextjs-router/docs/04_performance.md

 | Observed delta           | +6.132 s / +3.56% |

 That campaign used `WARMUP=0 MINRUNS=1`.
 It is a historical observation, not a statistically sufficient or definitive performance result.
-The conclusion about whether a stable residual difference remains is pending the reproducible campaign described below.
-In particular, the observation must not be used to attribute a remaining cost to Next.js before the paired results have been analysed.
+The reproducible campaign reported below supersedes it as the reference result.

 ## Reference protocol